 What do the seconds mean when talking about Royal Icing?

-There are some simple tricks to royal icing consistency.
 If it seem to thick just add a few drops of liquid at a time too thin it down.
 If it is too thin then add a small amounts of confectioners’ sugar and stir until you get it thick enough.

 Royal Icing Consistency